How to Cook Lentils: The Ultimate Easy Step-by-Step Guide

-How long to cook lentils?
-Not only is that based on the variety of lentil you choose but also the method you choose to cook them!
+Cook time is based on the variety of lentil you choose and the method you choose to cook them.
 When deciding how to cook lentils consider these three main techniques:

 A simple way to cook perfectly tender lentils is on the stovetop.
-Here’s how to cook red lentils, green lentils—really, how to easily cook any variety in a basic soup pot!
 This technique is great for when you want total control over how firm or soft your lentils become.

 - Place lentils in a large pot with at least 2” of unsalted liquid covering them.

 - Reduce heat to very low, so only slow bubbles appear.

 - Cook your lentils uncovered on low heat for 20-45 minutes (based on the variety) to plump them up while avoiding split skins and mushy results.

 - Add more liquid as needed until lentils are done.
 A good ratio to start with is 1 cup of lentils to 2½ cups liquid.

 - If you have any liquid left, strain lentils through a mesh sieve.